Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: : A Prototype System Powered by Language Models

-\begin{enumerate} \item \textbf{Assumption 1: Functions will abstain on examples where they do not apply \cite{ratner2017snorkel, fu2020fast}.} WS is able to exploit high-precision functions that may not have high recall.
-When humans construct the functions, they typically specify conditions under which the function is applicable (e.g. ``If the email has a URL, ``vote'' that it contains spam, otherwise abstain'' \cite{smith2022lmws}).
-However, it can be challenging to \textit{generate} functions with this advanced logic.
-As a result, the machine-generated functions from our prompts \textit{always} provide some output.
-This is particularly important when the function is not able to extract a value from a document, which can either be because the attribute does not exist in the document (``No Attribute Value'', e.g. a Wikipedia page may be missing a college attribute since historically, not all basketball players have attended college) or because the attribute exists but the function does not apply to this specific instance (``Function Abstension'', e.g. the \verb|product code| attribute value starts with a lowercase ``k'' in the minority of FDA reports and capital ``K'' in the majority. \systemnameb generates functions for both cases, which output the \verb|product code| on relevant documents, and empty strings otherwise.).
-If we cannot distinguish between cases, we will not be able to exploit high precision / low recall functions in our setting. \item \textbf{Assumption 2: Functions are correlated with the ground truth label $y$ at better than random performance \cite{ratner2017snorkel, fu2020fast}}.
+\begin{enumerate} \item \textbf{Assumption 1: Functions will abstain on examples where they do not apply \cite{ratner2017snorkel, fu2020fast}.} The attribute value returned by a function for a document could be \verb|null| for two reasons: (1) the attribute does not exist in the document (e.g. a Wikipedia page may be missing a college attribute since the players did not attended college) or (2) the attribute exists but the function was not sophisticated enough to extract it (e.g. the \verb|product code| attribute could start with a lowercase ``k'' of uppercase ``K'' in FDA reports, but the particular function is only designed to extract for lowercase, resulting in empty strings for uppercase documents).
+Note that in (1), if the function outputs a value, it has low precision and we would want to ignore the function.
+Note that in (2), the function has high precision and ideally our system learns to utilize such functions \textit{selectively}.
+Unfortunately, it is challenging to determine whether the function outputs \verb|null| for reason (1) or (2) in our setting, whereas in the traditional WS setup with human-provided functions, humans specify this logic directly (e.g. ``If the email has a URL, ``vote'' that it contains spam, otherwise abstain'' \cite{smith2022lmws}). \item \textbf{Assumption 2: Functions are correlated with the gold label $y$ at better than random performance \cite{ratner2017snorkel, fu2020fast}}.
 While this is reasonable when functions are human-designed, \systemname{} uses machine-generated functions.
-We find 51\% of generated functions yield $<$ 50 Text F1. \item \textbf{Assumption 3: Weak supervision is typically applied to tasks with well defined classes in a classification setting \cite{ratner2017snorkel, fu2020fast}.} In our case, the output of the functions are extracted text, and thus there is a virtually unconstrained output space of possible extractions that vary from document to document (e.g. NBA players have varied \verb|date of birth| values).
+We find 51\% of generated functions are below 50 Text F1. \item \textbf{Assumption 3: Weak supervision is typically applied to tasks with well defined classes in a classification setting \cite{ratner2017snorkel, fu2020fast}.} In our case, the output of the functions are extracted text, and thus there is a virtually unconstrained output space of possible extractions that vary from document to document (e.g. NBA players have varied \verb|date of birth| values).
 The \textit{number} of unique extractions collected by the functions can also differ across documents. \end{enumerate}

 We propose the following approach to be able to leverage WS.
 Let $D_{eval}$ be a small sample of documents from the data lake $\mathcal{D}$.
 We have the set of generated functions $F$ and LLM $\mathcal{F}$.